Electrical Terms Explained.

 Electrical resistance: Capacity of a conductor to oppose the passage of electric current, generating heat.

 Transient Voltage Suppressor Diodes (TVS Diodes= Trans Voltage Suppressor): Electrical component belonging to the category of non-linear transient suppressors.
-It has a behaviour similar to a Zener diode, but unlike the latter, serves to protect electronic circuits against overvoltage spikes and electrostatic discharge, electrical fast transient, and surge events.
+It has a behaviour similar to a Zener diode, but unlike the latter, serves to protect electronic circuits against over voltage spikes and electrostatic discharge, electrical fast transient, and surge events.

-Varistor (VDR = Voltage Dependent resistor): Non-linear electronic component used to protect electronic circuitry from overvoltage spikes, fast and destructive.
+Varistor (VDR = Voltage Dependent resistor): Non-linear electronic component used to protect electronic circuitry from over voltage spikes, fast and destructive.

 Its behaviour can be compared to a resistor (non-linear) that, if it is exceeded the voltage for which it is designed, rapidly lowers its internal resistance so that the spike is strongly attenuated.